Economy of Chennai: Port

-Banking and Finance
+Banking and finance

-The first modern bank in Chennai, Bank of Madras was started by the Britishers in 1843.
+The first modern bank in Chennai, Bank of Madras was started by the British in 1843.
 It was followed by the opening of other banks namely - Arbuthnot & Co, Bank of Chettinad, Bank of Madura, that were later merged under the supervision of RBI.
 The city serves as the headquarters for the second most number of banks and financial institutions in India, only next to the financial Capital Mumbai.
 The city has been tagged as the Banking Capital of India, for its vibrant banking culture and trading.
 The city has emerged as an important center for banking and finance in the World Market.
 Chennai boasts a transaction volume which serves 1.5 billion people across the World through Back office operation.
 At present, it is home to four large national level commercial banks and many regional and state level co-operative banks.
 Several large financial companies and insurance companies are headquartered in Chennai.
 Prominent financial institutions, including the World Bank, Standard Chartered Bank, ABN AMRO, Bank of America, The Royal Bank of Scotland, Goldman Sachs, BNY Mellon, Barclays, JPMorgan Chase, HSBC, Société Générale, Wells Fargo, Deutsche Bank, ING Group, Allianz, Sumitomo Mitsui Banking Corporation, The Bank of Tokyo-Mitsubishi UFJ, Abu Dhabi Commercial Bank, Asian Development Bank, Credit Suisse, BNP Paribas Fortis, DBS Bank, ANZ, and Citibank have back office and Development Center operations in the city.
 The city serves as a major back-up centre for operations of many banks and financial companies of the world.

 The banking sector in Chennai is broadly classified into scheduled banks, non-scheduled banks and Foreign banks.
 All banks included in the Second Schedule to the Reserve Bank of India Act, 1934 are Scheduled Banks.
 These banks comprise Scheduled Commercial Banks and Scheduled Co-operative Banks.
 Scheduled Co-operative Banks consist of Scheduled State Co-operative Banks and Scheduled Urban Cooperative Banks.
 Scheduled Commercial Banks in Chennai are categorised into five different groups according to their ownership and/or nature of operation: